By Vanessa Fagard on 4/23/20 8:00 AM

 Governments are moving forward with their plans, which let the public live a safe life outside the families' four walls without compromising the positive progress lockdown and isolation has had on flattening the curve.
 So far, it has been a big adjustment but also worked out well in many sectors.

 Initial hunches about a boom in local tourism can not only be confirmed by first domestic tourism waves in the first weeks of July but are also predicted moving forward in 2020.
 As we get accustomed to a new way of life, this is what is in store for tourism & travel:

 As you might have guessed already, staycation describes when families or individuals participate in all sorts of leisure activities, which are within driving distance of their home.
 Often, these activities and the connected domestic travel do not even include an overnight stay.

-As international travel will most likely decrease, people, will look for options to create a get-away feeling closer to home, an area they know, and thus, feels comfortable and safe.
-With the growing importance of values around health, safety, and the environment, decisions about travel plans will be made more consciously.
+Further, with the growing importance of values around health, safety, and the environment, decisions about travel plans will be made more consciously.

 'I want to break free.'

 The past weeks have shown us; everyone wants to get out.
 Everyone wants to socialize and explore - even if it does not entail a trip around the world.